-Mondays and Wednesdays: ONLY for residents of Mauritius/Seychelles/Reunion.
+Mondays and Wednesdays: ONLY for residents of Mauritius/Seychelles/Reunion (First timers and renewals).
 A residence permit is required from third country nationals.

 Thursday: Third country nationals not residents of Mauritius/Seychelles/Reunion.

-The U.S. Embassy in Port Louis is accepting and processing non-immigrant visa applications for citizens and residents of Mauritius, Seychelles, and Reunion (FR) on Mondays and Wednesdays.
+The U.S. Embassy in Port Louis is accepting and processing non-immigrant visa applications for interviews and renewals for citizens and residents of Mauritius, Seychelles, and Reunion (FR) on Mondays and Wednesdays.

 For third country nationals who are physically present in Mauritius, who are not citizens or residents of Mauritius, Seychelles, or Reunion (FR), the U.S. Embassy in Port Louis is accepting and processing non-immigrant visa applications on Thursdays ONLY.
+Minors below the age of 14 must have visa interviews booked online under their name and must be physically present on their interview day.
 Non-resident applicants who schedule appointments on Mondays or Wednesdays will have their appointments cancelled without notice.
 Please note that the Premium Visa issued is NOT a work/residency permit.
 We cannot accept the Premium visa as proof of residency in Mauritius.

 Applicants should expect a longer wait time for scheduling an appointment and should plan accordingly.

-Visa renewal interview waiver: You can renew your visa by mail.
-Should you decide to drop your passport and application at the Embassy, you will need to schedule a drop-off appointment online on a Tuesday between 13:45 and 14:45.
+You may be able to renew your U.S. visa without an interview.
+Should you decide to drop your passport and application at the Embassy, you will need to schedule a drop-off appointment online on Monday or Wednesday.
 Please visit the Embassy website https://mu.usembassy.gov/visas/interview-waiver/ to see if you are eligible for a waiver.
 Please read all the instructions before submitting your application.